dannymcc/dotfiles/README.md

 | Push local changes to GitHub | `dotpush` |
 | Pull changes from GitHub | `dotpull` |

-Symlinks mean changes are automatically reflected - no need to re-run install after pulling.
+Symlinks mean changes are automatically reflected—no need to re-run install after pulling.